monday-sun/humans.build.software/dev-blog/_posts/2025-04-14-mondays-weekly-notes-april-14-2025.md

 ## Highlights

-- Quilt made major strides this week: the modular actor system clicked, SQLite persistence landed, and the first full path through the cutting and swatching pipeline works.
+- Made a lot of progress on [Quilt](https://github.com/pandallel/quilt): the modular actor system clicked, SQLite persistence landed, and the first full path through the cutting and swatching pipeline works.
 - Started writing as a companion to the dev work — two blog posts published, the reflection is helpful
 - The Cursor workflow is starting to prove itself, even if it’s still rough around the edges.
 - LLM-based workflows are fast but cognitively dense — I’m moving quickly, but it feels like carrying a lot at once.